 The statute of limitations is a deadline that establishes the time within which a lawsuit must be filed to commence a civil lawsuit.
 If a breach of contract or insurance bad faith lawsuit is not filed before the statute of limitations “runs” (e.g., expires), an insured will typically forfeit his or her right to pursue a lawsuit.
 Generally, an insured in this situation will walk away empty handed because the insurer has no reason to pay the claim once a policyholder has relinquished his or her legal right to pursue litigation.
 The importance of complying with the statute of limitations cannot be overstated because the failure to meet this deadline almost always will be a permanent bar to recovery regardless of the merits of a policyholder’s claim.

 Do specific carriers have an established pattern for improper handling of policyholder claims?

-Can my insurer impose a penalty like canceling my coverage or increasing my premiums as retaliation for filing a claim?
+Can your insurer impose a penalty like canceling your coverage or increasing your premiums as retaliation for filing a claim?

 Generally, insurance carriers cannot engage in this type of retribution merely because an insured asserts legitimate contractual rights.
 The primary function of insurance is to provide financial security against the risk of loss from covered perils.
 If policyholders faced the risk of having their coverage terminated or their premiums increased for pursuing a valid claim arising from factors outside an insured’s control, this would essentially nullify the value of insurance in the first place.
 There are a range of legal and practical reasons that insurers are prohibited from taking this approach to avoiding their responsibility to pay legitimate claims.
 For example, an insurer cannot cancel your individual coverage or increase your premiums under a group plan without carrying out such an action with regard to all members of the group.
 An insurer also might be required to obtain approval from the state department of insurance before increasing premium rates depending on the circumstances and state law.